Jeremy Carlock: High Wattage

 By James Florence, Diamond Certified Resource Reporter

-Q: What’s your favorite local restaurant?
+Q: What’s your favorite season?

-Q: What’s your favorite sports team?
+Q: What’s your favorite type of food?

 A: I like Asian cuisine, particularly Thai and Japanese food.